-10. Pedestrian/Bicycle Safety Program
+Pedestrian/Bicycle Safety Program

-In 2006, the total number of pedestrian fatalities was seven (7) and decreased in 2007 to six (6).
+In 2008, the total number of pedestrian fatalities was three (3).
 Enforcement efforts were focused in areas with the highest incidence of pedestrian fatal crashes to specifically target the at-risk population.
 This year efforts were refocused to provide public information and education materials to the community, and to encourage pedestrian enforcement efforts in communities where crashes involving pedestrians were occurring.